Doraemon: Nobita's Little Star Wars: Plot

-At Pirika, Nobita and friends arrive at a secret base located in the planet's ring.
-Army chief Genbu explains that Papi is being held in PCIA's head office, facing a death sentence.
+Near Pirika, Nobita and friends arrive at a secret base located in the planet's ring.
+Army chief Genbu explains that Papi is being held in the PCIA's head office, facing a death sentence.
 Doraemon, Nobita and Gian head to the planet with Rokoroko, while Shizuka and Suneo remain to defend the base from the PCIA space force.
-Nobita and friends meet with a resistance group, but are soon captured by PCIA soldiers after being traced down by Gilmore's cameras.
+Nobita's group meets with a resistance group, but everyone gets captured by PCIA soldiers after being traced down by Gilmore's cameras.
 After heading to the planet's surface in their tanks, Shizuka and Suneo are shot down as well.
-While their tanks sink into the ocean, Shizuka suddenly starts returning to her normal size.
+While their tanks sink into the ocean, they both suddenly start returning to their normal sizes.

-At PCIA headquarters, Nobita, Doraemon, Gian, Papi and Rokoroko are about to be executed by firing squad, but suddenly Dorakoruru receives news that giant Earthlings have been spotted.
-After realizing that the Small Light's effect have expired, Nobita and friends return to their normal size as well and reunite with Shizuka and Suneo.
-Together with their Pirika allies, they battle with the PCIA forces.
+At the PCIA headquarters, Nobita, Doraemon, Gian, Papi and Rokoroko are all about to be executed by firing squad, but suddenly Dorakoruru receives news that giant Earthlings have been spotted.
+After realizing that the Small Light's effects have expired, Nobita, Doraemon and Gian return to their normal size and reunite with Shizuka and Suneo.
+They battle with the PCIA forces.
 Dorakoruru attacks them in his battleship, but Gian single-handedly takes it down and causes it to crash into the ocean.
-Meanwhile, Gilmore attempts to flee but is stopped by every citizen of Pirika rallied together, causing him to surrender.
+Meanwhile, Gilmore attempts to flee but is stopped by a mass of citizens rallying together, causing him to surrender.

 Nobita and his friends say goodbye to the residents of Pirika and head back to Earth.
 On the way, they talk about going back to visit Pirika again the next week.
-The ending credit show snippets of their later visits.
+The ending credits show snippets of their later visits.